jordanhenshaw/Charlie-Kirk-FREEDOM/exculpatory_evidence.md

 Unconfirmed Candidates:
 - Possible photo(s) of a rifle with a silencer in a van behind the victim with line of sight to victim at time of crime.
 - Entry wound in victim's head in the rear.
 - A computerized 3D reproduction of crime scene suggests that the height of crowd members obstructed line of sight fron Losee Center shooting position to victim.
 Higher precision models required to confirm.
+EDIT: Upon more refinement, the model no longer suggests impairment of line-of-sight.

 Confirmed (share with authorities immediately):